Rosalynn and Jimmy Carter were not only a global power couple but also best friends and life mates

 “‘How many did she catch?
 How big were they?’”
 Stuckey recalled the former president asking her one day as she bounced between the two on the edges of their pond in Plains.
 “I’d go back to Rosalynn, and she’d say, ‘What’d he say?
 How many does he have?’”

-“They could finish each other's sentences,” Stuckey said of her many Saturday night meals at the Carters' table or with them at hers.

-Chip Carter, the couple's son who spent much of the recent months with his parents, told The Washington Post after his mother's death that as she declined rapidly in her final days, his father asked to be alone with his partner of nearly eight decades.
+Chip Carter, the couple’s son who spent much of the recent months with his parents, told The Washington Post that as his mother declined rapidly in her final days, the former president asked to be alone with her.
 First, Jimmy Carter sat at her bedside in his wheelchair.
-Later, hospice aides moved his bed to the foot of hers.
+Later, aides moved his bed to the foot of hers.

 He remained there until she was gone, then asked to be with his once-shy bride one more time, just Jimmy and Rosalynn.